 ||Healing and recovery time

 Each of these plays a unique role in the success of dental implants.
 Some patients meet all of the requirements for a successful dental implant, which allows us to place the implant right away.
 Other patients may need an extra procedure to give them an added advantage before dental implant placement.
-At David R. Moyer Cosmetic & Family Dentistry, we will always make you aware of the path that is best for the success of any procedures that we provide.
+At David R. Moyer, DDS, we will always make you aware of the path that is best for the success of any procedures that we provide.

 Healthy Bone Levels

 One of the things that can happen when you lose a tooth is you can start to lose bone in your jaw.
 Your bones, like any other part of your body, need to be used if they are going to stay healthy.
 If they aren't used in the way that they should be, they will eventually start to atrophy, and eventually, they will become markedly changed.
 In the case, Your jaw is used to the roots of your teeth constantly bumping around while you chew and speak.
 When a tooth is lost the feedback from the root of the tooth is lost, and eventually, the bone will begin to recede.